 From street food in Thailand to a bakery in a Syrian refugee camp to how one scientist uses state of the art pollen analysis to track the origins of honey (and also to solve cold murder cases), Christopher Kimball’s Milk Street Radio goes anywhere and everywhere to ask questions and get answers about cooking, food, culture, wine, farming, restaurants, literature, and the lives and cultures of the people who grow, produce, and create the food we eat.
-With a four-star cast of contributors including Sara Moulton (long-time public television host and cookbook author), Adam Gopnik (contributing writer for The New Yorker), Stephen Meuse (wine writer and expert), Dan Pashman (host of The Sporkful podcast) and host Christopher Kimball (founder of Cook’s Magazine, long-time public TV and radio host, and founder of Christopher Kimball’s Milk Street), Christopher Kimball’s Milk Street Radio comes to public radio weekly beginning October 22, 2016, distributed by PRX and recorded in the studios of WGBH in Boston, Massachusetts.To submit a radio idea or to call into the show with a question, please call 855-4-BOWTIE or email firstname.lastname@example.org.
+With a four-star cast of contributors including Sara Moulton (long-time public television host and cookbook author), Adam Gopnik (contributing writer for The New Yorker), Stephen Meuse (wine writer and expert), Dan Pashman (host of The Sporkful podcast) and host Christopher Kimball (founder of Cook’s Magazine, long-time public TV and radio host, and founder of Christopher Kimball’s Milk Street), Christopher Kimball’s Milk Street Radio made its debut on public radio on October 22, 2016.
+It is distributed by PRX and recorded in the studios of WGBH in Boston, Massachusetts.To submit a radio idea or to call into the show with a question, please call 855-4-BOWTIE or email firstname.lastname@example.org.

 To find out more about magazine subscription offers, email us at email@example.com.On-air spots voiced by Christopher Kimball

 In these made-for-pledge promos, Christopher talks about the overall value of public radio.
 Great for use any time of the day to reinforce the “cast of characters” on your station.
 Promos are available on PRX.org.